Grahp/Website/pages/Clojure.md

 Data is obvious.
 Data is transparent.
 You can look at data and see with your eyes what went wrong.
 That data is never going to change.
 If your data works, it will continue to work for the rest of eternity.
 If your process works, you're always only one step away from your process breaking.
 That's broken.

 You can qualify data.
-It's transparent, just run predicates against it.
-You can't qualify process.
+It's transparent, just look at it.
+You cannot qualify process.
 To qualify process, you must first catch lightning in a bottle.
-After you've caught lightning in a bottle, you can validate your process.
-Then, the very instant you validate your process, your process is now invalid.
-By invalid, I mean potentially invalid, which is the same thing.
+Great, now you can qualify your process.
+Except the very instant you qualify your process, it is now invalid, since it could've changed.

 Information is data, systems are process.
 You should be actively trying to avoid process as much as you possibly can.